-At this point I have developed a pretty good eye for quality work at all three levels: AS, JS and MS custom knives.
-In addition to the current work and/or potential, the price the makers charge for their knives is also very important to me.
-Right now, too many JS makers are asking too much money for their work.
+At this point, I have developed a pretty good eye for quality work at all three levels: AS, JS, and MS custom knives.
+Both their current work, potential, and the price the makers charge for their knives are also essential to me.
+Too many JS makers are asking for too much money for their work.

 What I look for is:

-When you see a knife maker with the JS designation on my website, you can be sure they have been vetted by me personally.
-I spent a lot of time developing the skills on what to look for.
-I feel I am working with some of the best Journeyman Smiths in the world.
-I would encourage you to spend time looking at their knives on my website and continually develop your knowledge of forged blades.
+When you see a knife maker with the JS designation on my website, you can be sure I have vetted them.
+Over thirty-five years, I have developed the skills on what to look for in all aspects of the knife.
+As a result, I feel I am working with some of the best Journeyman Smiths in the world.
+I would encourage you to look at their knives on my website and continually develop your knowledge of forged blades.

 For additional information on what it takes to become a Journeyman Smith, I would recommend you follow this link the ABS website: http://www.americanbladesmith.com/index.php?section=pages&id=172